shhossain/PyPDFMerge/README.md

 ### Python

-You can also use `pdfmerger` package in your python code.
+You can also use `PyPDFMerge` package in your python code.
 It has following options:

 ```python
 from pdfmerger import PDFMerge